Reimagining Europe’s Future

 Durban University of Technology, South Africa

-Heidi Sincuba is an artist-scholar working at the intersection of critical pedagogy, digital infrastructures, and transdisciplinary practice.
-Her research engages with concepts she describes as “Afro-Glitch Protocols,” reframing system disruptions as methodological entry points for rethinking dominant technological and epistemological frameworks.
-Her work also draws on African cosmological knowledge systems to challenge conventional distinctions between technology, culture, and knowledge production.
+Their research engages with concepts they describe as “Afro-Glitch Protocols,” reframing system disruptions as methodological entry points for rethinking dominant technological and epistemological frameworks.
+Their work also draws on African cosmological knowledge systems to challenge conventional distinctions between technology, culture, and knowledge production.

 Panel Discussions